zendframework/zend-coding-standard/README.md

 > **New rules or Sniffs may not be introduced in minor or bugfix releases and should always be based on the develop branch and queued for the next major release, unless considered a bugfix for existing rules.**

-If you want to test changes against ZendFramework components or your own projects, install your forked zend-coding-standard globally with composer:
+If you want to test changes against Zend Framework components or your own projects, install your forked zend-coding-standard globally with composer:
 ```bash
 $ composer global config repositories.zend-coding-standard vcs git@github.com:<FORK_NAMESPACE>/zend-coding-standard.git